asadullahrifat89/astro-odyssey-uno-platform/README.md

 # Astro-Odyssey-Uno-Platform
-A simple space shooter game built with uno platform and blazor wasm.
+A simple space shooter game built with uno platform and wasm.
 The game is completely developed with C# and XAML.
 This is to demostrate that 2D games can be developed using these tech stacks.

 The game is live at: https://asadullahrifat89.github.io/Astro-Odyssey-Uno-Platform/